 AI that forecasts workforce demand based on business plans, attrition patterns, and market conditions to inform hiring strategy.
 Includes scenario-based headcount modelling and skill demand forecasting; distinct from capacity planning in IT which forecasts infrastructure rather than people needs.

 AI-powered workforce planning has entered a critical implementation bottleneck.
-As of May 2026, vendor platforms from Workday, Anaplan, and SAP have achieved unified leading-edge maturity with production-grade agentic AI (CoModeler, People Intelligence Agents) for headcount modelling, skills-gap analysis, and demand forecasting.
+As of June 2026, vendor platforms from Workday, Anaplan, and SAP have achieved unified leading-edge maturity with production-grade agentic AI (CoModeler, People Intelligence Agents) for headcount modelling, skills-gap analysis, and demand forecasting.
 Yet the practice remains stalled at leading-edge because the execution gap has become structural rather than technological.
 Only 8% of organisations possess reliable skills data, and only 5% of enterprises achieve substantial AI ROI despite deployment.
 Governance frameworks for autonomous workforce agents remain immature, with risks of misaligned automations creating policy exposure.
+Recent evidence exposes a fundamental flaw in current workforce planning assumptions: Gartner's June 2026 analysis of 350 large enterprises showed that 80% cut headcount in response to AI deployment—yet job-cut rates are nearly identical between high-ROI and low-ROI performers, proving that headcount reduction correlates with neither value creation nor successful planning outcomes.
 The defining tension is no longer whether the technology works but whether organisations can build the data foundations, governance controls, and change management discipline required before agentic AI can operate safely at scale.
-For most mid-market and smaller organisations, the combination of high implementation cost ($500K-$2.5M+ Year 1 for enterprise platforms), data readiness requirements, and persistent ROI uncertainty means spreadsheet-driven planning remains the pragmatic default.
+For most mid-market and smaller organisations, the combination of high implementation cost ($500K-$2.5M+ Year 1 for enterprise platforms), data readiness requirements, persistent ROI uncertainty, and evidence that workforce reductions fail to deliver returns means spreadsheet-driven planning remains the pragmatic default.